theMichaelR/DECO7180/README.md

 # how to use git to work with this repo
 ## setup
 Check if git is installed on your computer.
-If not, install it and setup your email and username (probably just ask chatGPT how to do this)
+If not, install it and setup your email and username (ask chatGPT how to do this)

 ## get the repo onto your computer
 git clone https://github.com/theMichaelR/DECO7180